Tiny House Village Gets Heat Thanks to Donations

 Currently 61 people live in Othello Village, including 50 adults and 11 children.

-The residents are ecstatic given the cold weather these past few weeks.
+The program participants are ecstatic given the cold weather these past few weeks.
 “This is the first time I’ve had a door and heat in six years.
 Thanks so much.
 It is so life altering.
 We are so blessed,” said Mitze, who had tears in her eyes.
 “This is the end of a long hard winter.
 Thanks for your donations,” said Sean.

 Othello Village is the third city-sanctioned encampment and was opened by LIHI and Nickelsville in March of 2016 as a crisis response to homelessness.
 Many people are not able to access traditional shelters, including couples, men with children, families with teenage sons, people with pets, and individuals who are working and need a place to keep their belongings safe.
 Over 3,000 men, women and children are on the streets unsheltered according to the January 2016 One Night Count.